snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/hosting-the-javascript-tracker/index.md

 ---
-title: "Hosting the JavaScript Tracker"
+title: "Hosting the JavaScript tracker"
 date: "2021-03-24"
-sidebar_position: 2900
+sidebar_position: 3200
 ---

 We recommend self-hosting the Snowplow JavaScript tracker, `sp.js`, as it has some definite advantages over using a third-party-hosted JavaScript: